Daku-on/MCP-Tx/concept.md

 3. **Multi-step workflows**: "Which steps completed?
 Which failed?"
 4. **Error recovery**: "Should I retry this operation?"

-RMCP makes these questions answerable at the protocol level.
+MCP-Tx makes these questions answerable at the protocol level.

 ### 🎯 **Real-World Use Cases**